 Getting Around in Cape Town

-Getting around Cape Town is easy.
+Getting around Cape Town is relatively easy, at least in terms of navigation.
 The city centre is compact, large natural landmarks make for easy orientation, and the surrounding suburbs are a short distance from the central business district.
-Expats should be warned, however, that the city has bad morning traffic, and there are limited options when it comes to public transport.
+That said, a car is borderline essential as the options for public transport are limited.
+Expats will need to be prepared to spend a fair amount of time on the road – numerous surveys name Cape Town as South Africa's worst city for traffic.

 There are no subways, and metered taxis are expensive.
 Trains can be unsafe and, of the two bus services operating in the city, only one of them approaches international standards and has limited coverage.
 Cape Town can be conquered on foot during the day but there are trouble spots and walking at night is not a good idea in many areas.